 What patient experiences when such dental paresthesia or nerve damage occurs?

 The patient cannot experience anything during the wisdom tooth removal procedure.
-Nerve damage can be sensed by the patient only days after the extraction procedure is completed.
+Nerve damage can be sensed by the patient only days after the extraction procedure is complete.
 It is indeed one of the complications albeit rare.

 The patient typically feels a reduced or total loss of sensation in the area that has been affected.
 The feeling would be very similar to the numbness the patient had felt when local anesthesia is administered.
 The feeling would be a myriad sensation that can be a pain or loss of taste and touch in that area.
 Some people report a sort of tingling sensation.